Updated: May 2018

-And the winning designer submitted his book cover an hour before the deadline of the entire competition.
+And the winning designer submitted his book cover an hour before the deadline of the entire contest.

-I learnt some designers watch a competition to see what the standard is like.
+I learnt some designers watch a contest to see what the standard is like.
 And then, they make their move.

-Don’t give into temptation and pick a winner until the competition closes.
+Don’t give into temptation and pick a winner until the contest closes.

 Let the deadline of each round elapse before you pick a winning design.